TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Baseline adjustment

 \section{Baseline adjustment}

-Dependency measurements that assign stronger dependencies for larger subsets of features independently of the underlying relationship are considered biased \cite{VinhEppsEtAl:2009}.
-To actually compare dependence measures across subsets of features and different cardinality, dependence measures must have a baseline.
-Baseline adjustment is addressed by eliminating the inherent bias of the measure, so that the baseline becomes constant under the random assumption of variables.
-The baseline adjustment was discussed for mutual information in \cite{VinhEppsEtAl:2009,VinhEppsEtAl:2010,RomanoBaileyEtAl:2014,MandrosBoleyEtAl:2017}.
-By following the notation of \emph{Vinh, Epps et. al.} \cite{VinhEppsEtAl:2009}, we propose the baseline adjustment for cumulative mutual information.
+Dependence measurements that assign stronger dependences for larger subsets of features independently of the underlying relationship are considered biased \citep{VinhEppsEtAl:2009}.
+To actually compare dependence measures across subsets of variables and different cardinality, dependence measures need to be adjusted.
+Baseline adjustment is addressed by eliminating the inherent bias of the measure, so that the dependence measure becomes constant under the independence assumption of random variables.
+The baseline adjustment was discussed for mutual information in \citep{VinhEppsEtAl:2009,VinhEppsEtAl:2010,RomanoBaileyEtAl:2014,MandrosBoleyEtAl:2017}.
+Following the notation of \cite{VinhEppsEtAl:2009}, we derive the baseline adjustment for cumulative mutual information.

-A common model of randomness is the hypergeometric model \cite{Lancaster:1969,VinhEppsEtAl:2009,RomanoBaileyEtAl:2014} (also called permutation model).
-It uniformly and randomly generates $m$ distinct permutations of pairs $M$ with probability $\mathcal P(Y; X | M)$ by permuting all values of each variable in the data set,
+A common model of randomness is the hypergeometric model (also called permutation model) \citep{Lancaster:1969,VinhEppsEtAl:2009,RomanoBaileyEtAl:2014}.
+It uniformly and randomly generates $m$ distinct permutations of pairs $M$ with probability $\mathcal P(Y; X \vert M)$ by permuting all values of each variable in the data set,